Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

             :width: 100%
             :alt: marketplace web page with wallet popup shown

     When the transaction is finalized, you have your own, empty marketplace.
-The index number can be seen in the address bar of the browser or you can check it from your |bw| as described in the following.
+You see the contract instance address in the address bar of the browser or you can check it from your |bw| as described in the following.

     .. image:: ../../images/low-code-nft-framework/mp-new-mp-contract-index.png
         :width: 100%
-        :alt: empty marketplace with contract index number highlighted in address bar
+        :alt: empty marketplace with contract address highlighted in address bar

-    To check the contract instance and find the index number in the |bw|:
+    To check the contract instance and find the address in the |bw|:

     #.
 Click on an account so that you see the account details and transaction log.